Momscode-Technologies/document-for-face-app/README.md

       https://youtu.be/ibVf0KF8NMI

-  3.To Create Office QR Code from office Doctype
+  3. To Create Office QR Code from office Doctype

       https://youtu.be/nKo7RFEMI0k

-  4. Download and log in to the Android mobile application (the app will be available shortly in the Google Play store)
+  5. Download and log in to the Android mobile application (the app will be available shortly in the Google Play store)

       https://drive.google.com/drive/folders/1DGuPuptRVuklnHXgbrDc8z5_cQSYWspp?usp=share_link